nhsconnect/ITK3-FHIR-eDischarge/pages/explore/explore_per_com_record.md

 			<td>The main specialty of the person completing the record</td>
 			<td>0 to 1</td>
 			<td>R</td>
-			<td>The main clinical specialty as held on the source system sent as text and the specialty <b>SHOULD</b> populated in the <b>PractitionerRole.specialty</b> FHIR element.
+			<td>The main clinical specialty as held on the source system sent as text and the specialty <b>SHOULD</b>  be populated in the <b>PractitionerRole.specialty</b>  FHIR element.
 The profile is currently bound to the FHIR ValueSet <a href="http://hl7.org/fhir/stu3/valueset-c80-practice-codes.html">c80-practice-codes</a> as preferred.
-This is proposed to be replaced by NHS Data main specialty code and therfore the current guidance is to not use the preferred ValueSet but to replace it using a code from <a href="https://www.datadictionary.nhs.uk/data_dictionary/attributes/m/main_specialty_code_de.asp?shownav=1">MAIN SPECIALTY CODE</a>.
+This is proposed to be replaced by NHS Data main specialty code and therefore the current guidance is to not use the preferred ValueSet but to replace it using a code from <a href="https://www.datadictionary.nhs.uk/data_dictionary/attributes/m/main_specialty_code_de.asp?shownav=1">MAIN SPECIALTY CODE</a>.
 The FHIR CodeSystem element should be populated with "https://www.datadictionary.nhs.uk".
 Note further guidance will be issues in a later release of the specification.</td>
 		</tr>
 		<tr>
 			<td>Professional identifier</td>